-The Grain-Free Certified label was developed and trademarked by the The Paleo Foundation to identify food products that meet the standards of a Grain-Free diet.
-The Grain-Free Certified label is a certification mark, and its use is only permitted by those who have entered into a contractual agreement with The Paleo Foundation.
-The Grain-Free Certified label was designed to establish an easily identifiable mark indicating that a product does not contain grains, or gluten.
+The Certified Grain-Free Gluten-Free label was developed and trademarked by the The Paleo Foundation to identify food products that meet the standards of a Grain-Free and Gluten Free Diet.
+The Grain-Free Gluten-Free label is a certification mark, and its use is only permitted by those who have entered into a contractual agreement with The Paleo Foundation.
+The Certified Grain-Free Gluten-Free label was designed to establish an easily identifiable mark indicating that a product does not contain grains, or gluten.